-When the Company can reasonably measure its progress towards complete satisfaction of the performance obligation, the Company recognises revenue and expenses in relation to each construction contract over time, based on the progress of performance.
-The progress of performance is assessed based on the proportion of the costs incurred in fulfilling the contract up to date over to the total estimated costs of the construction contract.
+When the Group can reasonably measure its progress towards complete satisfaction of the performance obligation, for each contract, the Group recognizes revenue and expenses based on the stage of completion.
+The stage of completion is assessed based on the proportion of the costs incurred in fulfilling the contract up to date over to the total estimated costs of the contract.

-When the outcome of a contract cannot be estimated reliably (i.e., in the early stages of a contract), only the portion of the contract costs incurred that is expected to be recovered is recognised as revenue.
+When the outcome of a contract cannot be estimated reliably (for example, in the early stages of a contract), only the portion of the contract costs incurred that is expected to be recovered is recognised as revenue.

 Contract modification (scope or price or both) are accounted for as a separate contract if the scope of the contract increases because of the addition of promised goods or services that are distinct and the price of the contract increases by an amount of consideration that reflects the Group's stand-alone selling prices of the additional promised goods or services in the circumstances of the particular contract.
 Otherwise the contract modification is accounted as (a) termination of the existing contract and the creation of a new contract, if the remaining goods or services are distinct from the goods or services transferred on or before the date of the contract modification, or (b) part of the existing contract if the remaining goods or services are not distinct and, therefore, form part of a single performance obligation that is partially satisfied at the date of the contract modification.
-The effect that the contract modification has on the transaction price, and on the Company's measure of progress towards complete satisfaction of the performance obligation, is recognised as an adjustment to revenue (either as an increase in or a reduction of revenue) at the date of the contract modification.
+The effect that the contract modification has on the transaction price, and on the Group's measure of progress towards complete satisfaction of the performance obligation, is recognised as an adjustment to revenue (either as an increase in or a reduction of revenue) at the date of the contract modification.

-Provisions for loss making contracts are recognised when the Company has a present obligation (legal or constructive) to complete the construction contract for the third party for the price that is lower than the total estimated cost to perform the contract as of the date of the financial statements.
+Provisions for loss making contracts are recognized when the Group has a present obligation (legal or constructive) to complete the construction contract for the third party for the price that is lower than the total estimated cost to perform the contract as of the date of the financial statements.
 The difference between the contract price and the total estimated cost of delivery under the contract is recognised in the statement of comprehensive income at the reporting date.
-Where the contract costs are expected to exceed contract revenue, the loss is recognised immediately in profit or loss.
+When contract costs are likely to exceed contract revenue, a loss is recognized immediately in profit or loss.

-When performing the contracts the Company may receive short-term prepayments from its customers.
-Applying the practical expedient, the Company is not adjusting the price allocation by the financing component, if at the inception of the contract it is expected that the time period from the customer payment for goods/services until the delivery of these goods/services will not exceed one year.
+When fulfilling the contracts, the Group can receive short term prepayments from its customers.
+Applying the practical expedient, the Group is not adjusting the price allocation by the financing component, if at the inception of the contract it is expected that the time period from the customer payment for goods/services till the delivery of these goods/services will not exceed one year.